 Going Out in Foshan

-The city has a welcoming ex-pat community, There’s a multitude of cosy cafes, bars and restaurants for teachers to enjoy with new friends – boasting cuisines ranging from traditional Chinese, Vietnamese, and European cuisines to an Irish pub!
+The city has a welcoming ex-pat community.
+There’s a multitude of cosy cafes, bars and restaurants for teachers to enjoy with new friends – boasting cuisines ranging from traditional Chinese, Vietnamese, and European cuisines to an Irish pub!
+Check out our Cost of Living Guide for Foshan.

 Weather in Foshan